ALittleMoron/sqlalchemy-repo/README.md

 ## Install

-sqlrepo project doesn't has optional dependencies, so you can istall it just as regular:
+sqlrepo project doesn't has optional dependencies, so you can install it just as regular:

 With pip: